TahmidHussan/Lebron-Discord-Bot/README.md

 ## Summary

-**Lebron Bot** is a friendly discord bot that sends a gif of LeBron James along with an inspirational quote.
+**Lebron Bot** is a friendly discord bot that uploads a gif of Lebron James using the GIPHY API along with a random inspirational quote from the Zen Quotes API.

 ## Video Demo